Global gauge conditions in the Batalin-Vilkovisky formalism: Lagrangian submanifolds of simplicial odd symplectic supermanifolds

 Then $\T$ is closed: $\T\bigl( (\delta+\hbar\Delta)\sigma_\bull \bigr) = 0$. \end{theorem} \begin{proof} By Lemma~\ref{eta}, we have

 By Theorem~\ref{MS} and Stokes's Theorem, the first sum equals

 The result follows. \end{proof}

-We may generalize the above construction when the partition of unity $\varphi_\alpha$ is parametrized by points in an auxilliary $\ell$-simplex $\Delta_\ell$.
-Let $\d$ be the de~Rham differential on $\Delta^\ell$, and generalize the differential operator $\Phi_{\alpha_0\dots\alpha_k}$ to have coefficients in $\Om_\ell$, the differential graded algebra of differential forms on the auxilliary simplex:
+We may generalize the above construction to families of flexible Lagrangian submanifolds.
+In \eqref{flexible}, replace the simplex $\Delta^k$ by the product $\Delta^k\times\Delta^n$, and allow the partition of unity $\varphi_\alpha$ to depend on the projection to $\Delta^n$.
+Let $\d$ be the de~Rham differential on $\Delta^n$, and generalize the differential operator $\Phi_{\alpha_0\dots\alpha_k}$ to have coefficients in $\Om_n$, the differential graded algebra of differential forms on the auxilliary simplex:

 With no change in its proof, Lemma \ref{eta} now takes the more general form